Please read all policies before submitting your request for a deferral. The request to defer is final.

 Guidelines for applying for a deferral of admission:

-- If approved a student can defer his/her admission for one year only.
-Deferrals of general college admission to Baruch College for first-year students cannot be longer than one year.
-Therefore, you cannot receive approval for an extension of your deferral.
+A request for a deferral explaining the reason why the student would like to defer their admission must be submitted no later than June 1.
+All students must accept the offer of admission and pay the commitment deposit on or before June 1.
+There will be no exceptions to this policy.
+Requests for a deferral are subject to approval by the Director of Admissions.
+You will receive an email with a decision within five business days.
+All decisions are final.
+Approval is contingent upon high school graduation.
+You will need to provide a final high school transcript indicating date of graduation.
+If approved a student can defer their admission for a maximum of one year only.
+Deferrals of freshman admission to Baruch College cannot be longer than one year.
+Therefore, you cannot receive an extension of your deferral.
 Any first year student deferring due to U.S. Military requirements such as basic training or a deployment, may be considered for future entry in the spring or fall.

-- Students wishing to earn college credit during their deferment will be nullifying both their freshman admission to Baruch and the deferment of that admission.
-If the student would like to attend Baruch after completing college credits during the deferment, he or she will have to apply for transfer admission to the College and be subject to a transfer application fee.
+During a deferred year you must not take any college credit-bearing courses; enrollment in any college credit-bearing courses during the deferred year, regardless of whether or not the course(s) is completed, will nullify the deferral.
+A deferral assumes the student will ultimately enroll at Baruch as a freshman and will not enroll at another degree-granting post-secondary institution of higher education during the deferral prior to their enrollment at Baruch.
+Students wishing to earn college credit during their deferral will be nullifying both their freshman admission to Baruch and their deferral.
+If the student would like to attend Baruch after completing college credits during the deferral, they will have to apply for transfer admission to the College and be subject to a transfer application fee.
 There is no guarantee that such a student will be granted transfer admission to Baruch.

-Dean Scholars who wish to defer their admission:
+Dean’s Scholars who wish to defer their admission:

 It is the admitted student’s responsibility to:

-- Return acceptance forms to the Office of Admissions and file FAFSA and TAP by the March prior to the Fall semester in which they will return.
+Submit the Deferment Request form to the Office of Undergraduate Admission no later than June 1.
+Update the Office of Undergraduate Admission on any change of email address, physical address, or contact information prior to departure.
+Adhere to Baruch’s Admission Deferment Policy.
+Return acceptance forms to the Office of Admissions and file FAFSA and TAP by the March prior to the Fall semester in which they will return.